Jordan Stevens (American football)

-Jordan Stevens is an American college football coach and former player who is the head coach of the Maine Black Bears football team.
-Originally from Temple, Maine, Stevens attended Mount Blue High School before playing defensive end at Maine.
+Jordan Stevens (born February 23, 1987) is an American college football coach and former player who is the head coach of the Maine Black Bears football team.
+Originally from Temple, Maine, Stevens attended Mount Blue High School in Farmington before playing defensive end at Maine.
 After his playing career, he went into coaching.
 In December 2021, Stevens was named head coach of Maine after several seasons at Yale.